Jill Brothers

-Jillian Brothers (born May 20, 1983 as Jill Mouzar [pronounced "MOW-zer"]) is a Canadian curler.
+Jillian Brothers (born May 20, 1983 as Jillian Mouzar [pronounced "MOW-zer"]) is a Canadian curler.
 She currently plays third on Team Christina Black.
 Brothers was born in Liverpool, Nova Scotia and now resides in Bedford, Nova Scotia.

 Career

+Juniors

 Brothers started curling in Liverpool, Nova Scotia.
-Her first Nova Scotia junior championship was in 2001, along with Meaghan Smart, Meghan MacAdams, Carolyn Marshall, and coach Albert Smart.
-This team was the first Liverpool team to curl at the national level since 1970, representing Nova Scotia at the 2001 Canadian Junior Curling Championships.
+Her first Nova Scotia junior championship was in 2001, skipping a team with Meaghan Smart, Meghan MacAdams, Carolyn Marshall and coach Albert Smart.
+This was the first Liverpool team to curl at the national level since 1970, representing Nova Scotia at the 2001 Canadian Junior Curling Championships.
+Unfortunately, they finished that tournament in last place with a 1-11 record.

-In 2004, Brothers curled with Paige Mattie, Blisse Comstock, Chloe Comstock, and coach Donalda Mattie and went on to win the Canadian Junior Women's championship.
-That team won the silver medal at world junior championships in Trois-Rivières, Québec.
+In 2004, Brothers skipped a Nova Scotia team with Paige Mattie, Blisse Comstock, Chloe Comstock and coach Donalda Mattie.
+They won the Canadian Junior Women's championship after finishing the round-robin with a 9-3 record and defeated Québec’s Julie Cantin in the final 6-3.
+That earned them the right to represent Canada in the 2004 World Junior Curling Championships in Trois-Rivières, Québec.
+They finished that tournament in first place with a 9-0 round-robin record but lost to Norway’s Linn Githmark 9-6 in the gold medal game, claiming the silver.